codingMustache/codingMustache/README.md

 ## Joke of the Day

-Two guys walked into a bar, the third one ducked.
+Egyptians claimed to invent the guitar, but they were such lyres.﻿

 ## Daily Trivia

-Australia, Japan, and Southeast Asia are in which ITU Region?
+While Apple was formed in California, in which western state was Microsoft founded?
- 1. Region 4
+ 1. New Mexico
- 2. Region 1
+ 2. Arizona
- 3. Region 3
+ 3. Colorado
- 4. Region 2
+ 4. Washington

 <details>
   <summary>Answer</summary>
-  Region 3
+  New Mexico
 </details>